Special effects of Terminator 2: Judgment Day: "Termovision"

 The visual effect when viewing the T-800's perspective, dubbed "Termovision", was designed by Van Ling and produced by Video Image under project supervisor Richard Hollander.
 Initially scripted for eight shots but with more eventually added, Termovision provided a means of both adding to the story and revealing the T-800's internal reactions to events.
-Ling storyboarded each instance of the effect, comprising live-action footage overlayed with an information graphic.
+Ling storyboarded each instance of the effect, comprising live-action footage overlaid with an information graphic.
 Ling scanned a few frames from each relevant scene and used Photoshop to add a red colorization and design the visual overlay, aiming to tell as much as possible without obscuring the image below.
-He emulated the same effect from The Terminator but added additional fictional abilities such as image enhancement, and scanning or analyzing people and objects.
+He emulated the same effect from The Terminator but added fictional abilities such as image enhancement and scanning or analyzing people and objects.
 His designs were provided to Video Image who produced the effect digitally.

 Hollander was given interpositive footage which he transferred to the computer system with a high-resolution scanner.
-The resulting image contained about 1 million pixels, each assigned a numerical grayscale value from zero for black to 255 for white.
+The resulting image contained about 1 million pixels, each assigned a numerical grayscale value from 0 for black to 255 for white.
 This allowed the data to be manipulated to keep the completely black and white pixels, and the intermediate tones being an equivalent shade of red.
-Once Cameron approved the colorization, Hollander's team overlayed the information graphics.
+Once Cameron approved the colorization, Hollander's team overlaid the information graphics.
 Each resulting frame was saved as its own file before being printed onto film.
 For the T-800's scanning effect, Ling rotoscoped the scanning subject to give it a white outline for a couple of frames.
 To convey image enhancement, Video Image used high-resolution still frames and then applied a digital mosaic effect to lower its resolution.
 It was then played in reverse to appear as if the image was improving.
 The final use of Termovision, during the T-800's death, was difficult to accomplish digitally because it required static and image glitching.
 They developed a workaround by transferring the digital footage to video and recording it playing on a screen while deliberately manipulating the connections and wires.